-Any data set accumulated for statistical purposes, such as the U.S. census, contains information that needs to be summarized and aggregated.
-It’d be impossible to list the attributes such as income and family size for each individual.
-Statisticians, therefore, use frequency distribution graphs to depict the data in a comprehensive manner, such as a histogram, which divides data into class intervals and counts the frequency at which all the members belonging to that class interval occur.
-Although there are no strict rules on how to calculate the size and number of class intervals, there are some conventional criteria that are useful.
+Any data set accumulated for statistical purposes, such as the U.S. census data, contains information that requires summation and aggregation.
+It is almost impossible to list the attributes, for example, as individual incomes and family sizes.
+Statisticians use frequency distribution graphs to depict the data in a comprehensive manner.
+For example, a histogram divides data into class intervals and counts the frequency at which all the members belonging to that class interval occur.
+Although there are no strict rules on how to calculate the size and number of class intervals, there are some useful conventional criteria.

 Calculate Range of Data